Blosc/python-caterva/ANNOUNCE.rst

-# Announcing cat4py 0.3.0
+# Announcing cat4py 0.4.0

 ## What is new?

-In this realease the development status has changed to alpha and the instructions about installing cat4py from pip has been added.
+In this release the package is compiled using the scikit-build tool for a better integration with the C dependencies.

-A new class, named `NPArray`, has been created for better integration with numpy arrays.
+A complete API renaming has been introduced to facilitate the use of cat4py by the community.

-Another functionality to consider is that now the containers can be serialized/deserialized to/from frames (bytes).
+Finally, the buffer protocol/numpy array protocol have been implemented and the slicing has been generalized.

 For more info, you can have a look at the release notes in: